 Partner/investor attraction: Building credibility with ecosystem participants

-SaaS companies with strong thought leadership content command 15-20% higher valuations during funding rounds, reflecting the market’s recognition of its strategic importance.
+SaaS companies with strong thought leadership content tend to strengthen their positioning with investors and partners, reflecting the market’s recognition of its strategic importance.

 Measuring Content Marketing Success: The Framework